Mycologist

 Mycology is the study of fungi, and he is particularly concerned with their identification and application in forensic and environmental investigations, especially microscopic fungi (including moulds) and lichens.
 In forensic science, he uses them as trace evidence in linking people or objects with places, in estimating post-mortem interval from growths on human remains, ascertaining times of deposition, and investigating causes of poisonings.
 He also undertakes site surveys, environmental investigations, assessments of air pollution using lichens, investigation of mould growth due to water damage in buildings, and moulds on foods and manufactured items.

 Since 2007, his clients have included thirteen UK police forces and also the Dutch police (involving 22 cases of murder, manslaughter, and rape), insurance companies, and manufacturers.
-He has served as an expert witness in five murder trials and also in two civil cases concerned with damage and health risks from indoor moulds.
+He has served as an expert witness in five murder trials, and also two civil court cases and two Coroner’s court cases concerned with damage and health risks from indoor moulds.

 Work is undertaken for the defence and prosecution.